smaht-dac/submitr/docs/source/installation_prerequisites.rst

-The ``smaht-submitr`` package provides a number of :toplink:`command-line <https://en.wikipedia.org/wiki/Command-line_interface>` tools (or `commands`) which must be run from the command-line using a system `terminal` application.
+The ``smaht-submitr`` package provides a number of :toplink:`command-line <https://en.wikipedia.org/wiki/Command-line_interface>` tools (or `commands`) which must be run from the (:toplink:`UNIX <https://en.wikipedia.org/wiki/Unix>`) command-line using a system :toplink:`console <https://en.wikipedia.org/wiki/Console_application>` or `terminal` application.

-On Mac OS X (which is built on UNIX), to open the ``Terminal`` application, open ``Finder``, navigate to the ``Applications`` folder and then to the ``Utilities`` sub-folder.
+On :toplink:`Mac OS X <https://en.wikipedia.org/wiki/MacOS>` (which is built on UNIX), to open the :toplink:`Terminal <https://en.wikipedia.org/wiki/Terminal_(macOS)>` application, open ``Finder``, navigate to the ``Applications`` folder and then to the ``Utilities`` sub-folder.
 Inside this folder should be the ``Terminal`` application, which you can double-click on to bring it up;
-for future convenience you can add it to your home Dock (if not already there) by clicking and dragging it to your Dock.
+for future convenience you can add it to your home Dock (if not already there) by clicking and dragging it to your :toplink:`Dock <https://support.apple.com/guide/mac-help/open-apps-from-the-dock-mh35859/mac>`.

 Before continuing, once you've opened the ``Terminal``, ensure that in the top title bar it shows ``bash`` (and `not` ``zsh`` or whatever).
 Newer Mac OS X versions package with ``zsh`` by default, but we want to use ``bash``.